 "Oh yes, I can.
 You belong to me, Potter, and I will have you whenever I want."

 Brodes grinned, pupils always wide with excitement.
 Though his voice was hoarse and he looked as though he was still recovering from his infection.
-The Atoner wrapped his hand around Harry's neck and snorted.
+The Atoner wrapped his hand around Harry's neck.

 "Look at this Meryn.
 He's pretending to be sick."

-His hands found the sharpened weapon beneath the mattress and whipped it out "NOT NOW!" he screamed as the locked room containing the power of love in the Department of Mysteries flashed before his eyes, and then…
+His hands found the sharpened weapon and whipped it out.
+"NOT NOW!" he screamed as the locked room containing the power of love in the Department of Mysteries flashed before his eyes, and then…

-Brodes didn't even scream.
-He looked down at his stomach in shock and staggered.
+Brodes didn't even scream, just let go.
+Harry turned around and the Atoner looked down at his left side in shock.
 Slowly, he pulled the stool leg out and started to smile as blood gushed between his fingers.

 Meryn jumped over the bed and pinned a Harry against the wall.
 What had he done?
 He was going to die now.